How to Customize WordPress Native Sitemaps

 Sitemaps can be used to provide additional information about each page, such as when it was last updated and how often it changes.
 This can help search engines crawl the site more intelligently.

-WordPress does provide native support for sitemaps since WordPress 5.5.
+WordPress provides native support for sitemaps since WordPress 5.5.
 By default, WordPress creates an XML sitemap of your website’s content that can be accessed at the URL “https:yourdomain.com/wp-sitemap.xml

 Code Snippets for Native Sitemaps

-By default, WordPress will create a sitemap for your post, pages, categories, and users.
+By default, WordPress will create a sitemap for your posts, pages, categories, and users.

-I redirect my category pages to pages and I don’t want my author page to be indexed.
+I redirect my category pages to pages so I don’t need tags or categories.

 This is the code you need if you want to disable the author sitemap: